LeeKamentsky/python-javabridge/docs/installation.rst

 ------------

-The Javabridge requires Python 2.6 or above, Numpy, the Java Development Kit, and Cython.
+The Javabridge requires Python 2.6 or above, Numpy, the Java Development Kit, a C compiler, and Cython.
 Pyrex is also necessary for installation with pip to work.

 On CentOS 6, these dependencies can be installed as follows: